InstituteforDiseaseModeling/idmtools/docs/sweeps-python.rst

     filenames = ['output/individual.csv']
     filenames_2 = ['output/node.csv']

-Initialize two analyser classes with the path of the output csv file
+Initialize two analyser classes with the path of the output csv file.

 .. code-block:: python

     analyzers = [InfectiousnessCSVAnalyzer(filenames=filenames), NodeCSVAnalyzer(filenames=filenames_2)]

-Specify the id Type, in this case an Experiment on |COMPS_s|
+Specify the id Type, in this case an experiment on |COMPS_s|.

 .. code-block:: python